 • chronic alcoholism (if it is being addressed through a recovery program)

 • mental illness

-• HIV, AIDS, and AIDS-Related Complex, or
+• HIV, AIDS, and AIDS-Related Complex

-• are regarded by others as though they have such a disability.
+Discrimination is also prohibited against anyone who has a history of such a disability or is regarded by others as though they have such a disability.

 Discriminatory Questions Not Allowed

 Landlords are not allowed to question applicants about a disability or illness, or ask to see medical records.
 Even if it is obvious that you are disabled — for example, you use a wheelchair or wear a hearing aid — it is nevertheless illegal to inquire how severely you are disabled.

 The policy behind this rule is simple: No matter how well-intentioned, the landlord cannot make decisions about where and how you will live on the property that he would not make were you not disabled.
 For example, if there are two units for rent — one on the ground floor and one three stories up — the landlord must show both units to an applicant who uses a wheelchair, however reasonable he thinks it would be for the person to consider only the ground floor unit.